pedrolamas/pedrolamas.com/_posts/2013-05-02-understanding-xaml-namescopes.md

 But my advice is to always bind the `ApplicationBarBehavior` and `MultiApplicationBarBehavior` to the page as it will provide better integration and more fluid animation, and use the `NamescopeBinding` helper class if needed.

-The following is a small sample app that demonstrates the XAML Namescope behavior and how it affects your applications:
+I've created a small sample app that demonstrates the XAML Namescope behavior and how it affects your applications, which you can download from [here]({{ site.baseurl }}{% link wp-content/uploads/downloads/2013/05/XamlNamescopeDemo.zip %}).

-[download id="11"]